garylirocks/quickrefs/azure-sql-db.markdown

     - Data disks, better be separate (can be pooled to increase IOPS and storage capacity, using Storage Spaces on Windows, or Logical Volume Management on Linux)
   - **Data files** should be stored on their own **pool** with read-caching
   - **Transaction log** files are better stored on their own **pool** without caching
-  - **TempDB** in its own pool, or VM's temp disk
+  - **tempdb** in its own pool, or VM's local temp disk (if supported)
-  - When deploying Marketplace image, by default, separate drives will be created for SQL Data and SQL Log
+  - When deploying Marketplace image, by default, separate drives will be created for SQL Data, SQL Log and tempdb
 - Failover Cluster Instance can be built on shared disk or file storage
 - For backup, blob (Standard HDD) is ok